 The OBF grant unit rate will be paid as a pre-defined amount per system (Unit Rate) for each system installed.
 Once a company is eligible and has met all the criteria listed, each product will be categorized into several Tiers based on capacity and service.

 Within each Tier of SHS, a single unit rate of OBF grant will be paid against all systems.

 The grant amount per system (Unit Rate) varies across several categories of solar product.

 Evaluation and Administration

-A competitively selected Grant Administration Firm (GA) will handle the day-to-day communication with the grantees and will report to the NEP Project Management Unit (PMU) at the REA.
-The GA will be responsible for tracking the grant allocations to the grantees, screening applicants against eligibility criteria at the pre-qualification stage, and tracking progress toward meeting the milestones and results achieved by the grantees.
+A competitively selected Grant Administration Firm (GA) handles the day-to-day communication with the grantees and reports to the NEP Project Management Unit (PMU) at the REA.
+The GA is responsible for tracking the grant allocations to the grantees, screening applicants against eligibility criteria at the pre-qualification stage, and tracking progress toward meeting the milestones and results achieved by the grantees.

 The Selection Panel (SP) established by REA and consisting of in-depth knowledge of the business of SHS in the private sector covering all business models and all aspects of the business will select the companies to be awarded the MSCF.